About TCDE

 Copyrights and Permissions

 Editors need to ensure that their issue can be published in a timely manner.
-This requires that in addition to assembling the content of the issue, that they in addition solicit copyright transfers and re-publication permissions for the articles of the issue.
-The Bulletin will not be published until both of these are electronically delivered to the editor-in-chief.
+This requires that in addition to assembling the content of the issue, that they in addition solicit copyright transfers permissions for the articles of the issue.
+The Bulletin will not be published until these are electronically delivered to the editor-in-chief.

-1. Each article of each issue of the Data Engineering Bulletin must be accompanied by a signed copyright transfer (see author instructions above).
+Each article of each issue of the Data Engineering Bulletin must be accompanied by a signed copyright transfer (see author instructions above).
 It is the responsibility of the issue editor to solicit these copyright transfers from authors.
-The signed copyright transfer should be faxed to the editor-in-chief (David Lomet) at fax number (425) 708-3356.
-[Please include a cover page and clearly mark on this that this is to be delivered to "lomet@microsoft.com".]
+The signed copyright transfer should be emailed to editor-in-chief (David Lomet) at lomet@microsoft.com or faxed to the fax number (425) 708-3356.